drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-10-youtube2timecode.md

 - In Video Manage, click the dropdown next to your video.

 - Select Create new subtitles or CC.
 This takes you to a page entitled "Manage subtitles and closed captions".
-In the dropdown named "new subtitles or CC", choose
+In the dropdown named "new subtitles or CC", choose your language.

-- Underneath the video, click Transcribe and set timings.

-- Paste your transcript into the text field.
+- Choose "Upload a file" and upload your transcript.

 - Click Set timings to sync your transcript with the video.